austinhaas/pettomato-indexed-priority-queue/README.txt

 Leiserson, Rivest, and Stein.
-Specifically, I updated the referenced page numbers in the docstrings and implemented the Heap-Increase-Key algorithm (called improve-key in my code), which was not in the first edition (and is very useful for the new operations we added).
+Specifically, I updated the referenced page numbers in the docstrings and implemented the Heap-Increase-Key algorithm (called improve-key in my code), which was not in the first edition (and is very useful for the new operations I added).